-Those involved with the contractor and freelancer community know only too well that HMRC is intent on addressing non-compliance believing that millions of pounds are lost every year in revenue to the Treasury.
+Those involved with the contractor and freelancer community, and who operate through a PSC, know only too well that HMRC is intent on addressing non-compliance believing that millions of pounds are lost every year in revenue to the Treasury.

 The Government estimates that only 10% of PSCs that should pay tax under IR35 do so.